RunJiaJi/AsperaSRAgetter/README.md

 # AsperaSRAgetter

-The SRAdownloader provides a easy way to download sequencing data from ENA.
+The AsperaSRAgetter provides a easy way to download sequencing data from ENA by using Aspera.